microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes - bullets.md

 ### SLIDE: Cognitive Services Computer Vision

-We can see here in the Objects section of the output that two objects have been detected in the image: and some headwear, and a person.

-We're more interested in the "tags" section, which provides classifications for the overall image along with confidence scores.
-In this case, the classification with the highest confidence, after "man", is "headdress" which isn't exactly what we need for the Shop by Photo app: we were looking for "hard hat".
-Unfortunately, this API isn't trained to detect hard hats, only helmets, and that's only the 6th most confident classification here.
+Look in Objects: two objects detected.
+Headwear, and Person.

+Look at Tags.
+Highest confidence: man.
+Next is Headdress.
+Helmet is only 6th.
+Model not trained for "hard hat" specifically.

 We'll learn how to fix that in just a moment.

-But if you want to incorporate vision capabilities into an app, rather than using a web form, you'll want to access the Computer Vision API programatically.
+If you want to incorporate vision into an app you can access API programatically.
 Let's see how.

 ### VIDEO: Computer Vision via CLI